MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/spatial-math-module-examples/index.md

 ---
 title: "Spatial Math Module Examples | Microsoft Docs"
-description: Describes the Spatial Math module, which provides commonly required spatial calculations, and provides lists of examples and related topics. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code that uses the Spatial Math library to calculate a regular polygon with 36 sides centered on the user’s location and renders it as a polygon with a pushpin in the center. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""